 Climate Change Reporting

-In order to constantly improve our reporting related to climate change in line with stakeholders’ expectations, Rakuten has joined two international initiatives, TCFD and CDP.
+In order to constantly improve our reporting related to climate change in line with stakeholders’ expectations, Rakuten has joined the international initiative TCFD and responds to the annual CDP Climate Change survey.

 The Task Force on Climate-related Financial Disclosure (TCFD) was established by the Financial Stability Board (FSB) in response to a call to action from leaders of countries participating in the 2015 G20 meetings.
 Published in June 2017, its final recommendations seek to support corporate efforts on disclosing information on climate-related risks and opportunities, and to stabilize financial markets through the smooth migration to a low-carbon society.